Battle against COVID-19: Delhiites respond to PM's solidarity call

 Residents of the national capital on Sunday night joined people across the country in expressing India's resolve to collectively fight COVID-19 , lighting up 'diyas', candles and flashing torchlight from mobile phones in a symbolic gesture of solidarity following the prime minister's call.
 People switched off electric bulbs and tubes and illuminated the streets, balconies and their entrance doors with lamps, candles and fireworks.
 They beat thalis, blew whistles as police sirens blared through neighbourhoods.
 At a few places, devotional songs, mantras and national anthem were played at fever pitch.

 Residents in South Delhi's Lajpat Nagar played the Hindi song "Hum Honge Kamyaab".
-In the nearby Kailash Hills, a resident put up Om chats on loudspeaker.
+In the nearby Kailash Hills, a resident put up Om chants on loudspeaker.

 Some also released lanterns in the air, but in North Delhi's Ibrahimpur, street lights were switched off even though there was no such direction.
 At the end of the nine minutes, many residents clapped in unison before turning the lights back on.